AnsellMaximilian/rumah-sehat-client/README.md

-# Car Workshop Sales System for Bengkel Sogo Jaya AC
+# Rumah Sehat Sales System Client

 This application consumes a corresponding API that can be found [here](https://github.com/AnsellMaximilian/rumah-sehat-server).